Lizzie Clachan: Career

-She is known for her collaborations with director Katie Mitchell including The Forbidden Zone (Salzburg Festival/Schaubühne Berlin), A Sorrow Beyond Dreams (Burgtheater Vienna), Le Vin Herbé (Staatsoper im Schiller Berlin), The Rings of Saturn (Schauspiel Cologne) and Wastwater (Royal Court/Vienna Festival).
+Clachan is known for her collaborations with director Katie Mitchell including The Forbidden Zone (Salzburg Festival/Schaubühne Berlin), A Sorrow Beyond Dreams (Burgtheater Vienna), Frank Martin's Le Vin herbé (Staatsoper im Schiller Berlin), The Rings of Saturn (Schauspiel Cologne) and Wastwater (Royal Court/Vienna Festival).
 Clachan's work with Mitchell on A Woman Killed With Kindness was considered well done by Daily Variety, when the stage was split into parallel sets.
 Her work on The Forbidden Zone (2016), was called "haunting" by The Guardian.
 Her designs for The Beaux Stratagem, were "integral to the Restoration comedy's success," according to Exeunt Magazine.
 The set for The Beaux' Stratagem was convertible, "with many doors and a long and serpentine staircase."

 In 2011, Clachan won 'Best Design' at the Theatre Awards UK for Happy Days at Sheffield Crucible Theatre.